gguerrero/progimage_store/README.md

 ### POST /api/v1/convert/4a317f46-7ec0-4ec3-b4b3-9130c2c885e2
 Creates different variants of the image with the provided params and returns and accessible URL for downloading the image in defer mode.
+*DEPRECATION: This endpoint will be deprecated as soon as all the required transformation/conversion provided in this endpoint are covered by new microservices that provides the same image transformations features.*

 **Input params**
 ```json